-Now, because of MS, I don’t speak well enough to teach, my singing voice won’t squeak out a proper note to something as simple as Mary Had a Little Lamb, and the color clarity in my eyes is all screwed up causing my art to be a bit off.
+Now, because of MS, I don’t speak well enough to teach, my singing voice can’t squeak out a proper note to something as simple as Mary Had a Little Lamb, and the color clarity in my eyes is all screwed up causing my art to be a bit off.
 But you know, I still use those skills.
-I just use them in different ways.
+I just use them in different ways now.

 Singing is now a long past memory and my hands are much too weak to play the guitar.
 (I was a classical guitarist at one point in time.)
 When I try to sing, it sounds more like a wounded cat than an intelligible song, but that doesn’t stop me from humming a tune when my heart is glad or from enjoying the beautiful music others create.

 As for my graphic design skills, it just takes me a whole lot longer to create something that I see in my head.
 I find that I have to rely more on learned color theory than my actual eyesight and I have to be more patient with my hands when they won’t stay steady.
-That makes it a challenge, but somehow I still produce great work.
+That makes it a challenge, but somehow I still get things done.

 Don’t lose hope in finding an alternative way to use a skill you’ve built out of passion.
 Never stop pursuing your dreams just because multiple sclerosis gets in the way.

 Give yourself the needed time to grieve your losses but never lose the ability to dream.
 Those of us with disabilities are some of the most creative geniuses around.
 Just look at how well you have already adjusted your way of living to compensate for a weakness.